Best Indoor Outdoor Thermometers 2026: Tested and Reviewed

 • Limited to just temperature and humidity

-The AcuRite 02027A1 provides indoor and outdoor temperature & humidity readings, forecast, moon phase, and barometric pressure.
 The display console also shows you the date and time, daily high and low readings, and all-time high and low readings.
 But what’s not provided is the ability to set alerts, internet connectivity, and rainfall and wind measurements.

-As you can see, this unit has some great features, which makes it a reasonable budget choice if you cannot justify the price of the WS-2902C.
+As you can see, this unit has some great features, which makes it a reasonable choice if you cannot justify the price of the WS-2902C.
 The affordable price tag of the AcuRite 02027A1 also makes it an ideal gift for a weather enthusiast.
-However, only go for this model if you don’t want a full range of sensors or internet connectivity.
+However, only go for this model if you don’t want or need a full range of sensors or internet connectivity.

 Pros